Book Circle & Retreats

 Are you Ready to Embrace the Journey of Vulnerability and Connection?

-The Vulnerable Humanitarian Book Circle is open to everyone committed to creating positive change in the aid sector.
+The Circle of Practice is open to everyone committed to creating positive change in the aid sector.
 Join us as we embark on a journey of learning, growth, and collective action.
 Together, we can create a more compassionate and resilient community.

 Receive a free chapter of The Vulnerable Humanitarian and a 25% discount code to buy the book, when you sign up to my newsletter